We asked our experts for the classic errors to avoid when it comes to an interview - together with some tips to make sure they don’t happen to you.

 The worst thing you can do is to attend an interview under-prepared.

-From his perspective in the law space, Christian agrees.
+From his perspective in the law space, Courtney agrees.
 "A common mistake is for people to choose a case to talk about that is really out of date or happens to have a big brand name involved, but where it turns out the candidate’s involvement was actually quite minimal", he says.

-Both Christian and Joe agree that it’s far better to discuss a more minor or less on-trend topic if it gives you the chance to really shine.
+Both Courtney and Joe agree that it’s far better to discuss a more minor or less on-trend topic if it gives you the chance to really shine.
 So spending some time beforehand thinking hard about which examples to showcase can make a real difference here.

 Forgetting the connection between CV and interview